NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 • Taught by Dr. Tim DeClue

-• Origin, organization and policy of United States government at the national, state and local levels.
-Encourages citizen participation and leadership in democratic processes beginning at the community level.
-Fulfills the Missouri statutory requirement
+• Description: Origin, organization and policy of United States government at the national, state and local levels.

 • Online Tuesday-Friday